andrey-lawyer/chat/README.md

 - User Authentication: Forms for registration, login, and profile updates.
 - WebSocket Integration: To manage real-time chat messages and notifications.

+## Testing Backend

+Integration and unit tests are implemented to check the service and user registration controller performance.
+The main testing stack includes JUnit 5, Spock (for Groovy tests), WebTestClient, and the use of MockBean to implement dependency stubs.